open-s4c/dice/doc/api.md

   should prefer `mempool_alloc/realloc/free` over `malloc` to avoid reentrancy.
 - `now.h`: monotonic time helpers (`now`, `in_sec`, `to_timespec`) for
   benchmarks or diagnostics.
-- `rbtree.h`: minimal intrusive red-black tree wrapper used by Self and other components that need ordered maps.

 ## Interposition and Diagnostics